Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Platonic Solids.md

 **Explore the five platonic solids and other 3D shapes.** - Making 3D shapes out of 2D ones.
 Look at how angles combine to tessellate and then form 3D corners.

-Last initially checked on 2022-02-05 by Andrew Sellek (ads79@cam.ac.uk)) and doublechecked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk))
+Last initially checked on 2022-02-05 by Andrew Sellek (ads79@cam.ac.uk)) and double-checked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->